eloytoro/mongoose-encryption/README.md

 Encryption is performed using `AES-256-CBC` with a random, unique initialization vector for each operation.
 Authentication is performed using `HMAC-SHA-512`.

 To encrypt, the relevant fields are removed from the document, converted to JSON, enciphered in `Buffer` format with the IV and plugin version prepended, and inserted into the `_ct` field of the document.
 Mongoose converts the `_ct` field to `Binary` when sending to mongo.
+However this version of mongoose-encryption uses a different key for each document, virtually stored in the `_key` property, if not present the document cannot be decrypted, **it must be defined programmatically using the methods described below**

 To decrypt, the `_ct` field is deciphered, the JSON is parsed, and the individual fields are inserted back into the document as their original data types.